 What’s the difference between “college and school convocations” and the “university-wide ceremony”?

 These convocations are organized by each individual college or school, and take place on various days at various times and at different locations around the UT Austin campus.
 Some may require tickets for guests.
-This information, including contacts for the various colleges and schools, can be found here.
+More information about these ceremonies will be available in February.

 The University-Wide Commencement Ceremony is the formal, university-wide event which celebrates graduates from all UT Austin colleges and schools.
 Degree candidates are recognized as a college or school by their dean.
 The University-Wide Commencement Ceremony is held once a year in May.
 Graduates from the academic year (December, May, and August) are invited to participate.